Alejogb1/job-board/blog-data/how-can-i-access-a-docker-containers-web-address-from-windows.md

 id: "how-can-i-access-a-docker-containers-web-address-from-windows"
 ---

-Okay, let's tackle this.
-Accessing a Docker container's web service from a Windows host isn't always as straightforward as it might seem initially, but it’s a common scenario.
+,  Accessing a Docker container's web service from a Windows host isn't always as straightforward as it might seem initially, but it’s a common scenario.
 I've seen this tripping up both junior developers and sometimes, even experienced folks who haven’t spent a lot of time with the Docker ecosystem on windows.
 It's all about understanding the network layers at play.

 Essentially, when you run a container, it's isolated in its own network namespace.
 Docker, by default, creates a virtual network for these containers, often referred to as the "bridge" network.
 This means the web server running inside your container isn’t directly accessible from your Windows host using `localhost` or `127.0.0.1` on its exposed port.